syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/OLAP-Getting-Started.md

 Now add the following dependency libraries as references into your MVC Web Application.
 In order to add them to your application, right-click on **References** in Solution Explorer and select **Add Reference**.
 Now in the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries will be found.

+N> If you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET].
+And if you have installed any version of Essential Studio, then the location of Syncfusion libraries is [system drive:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Assemblies].

 * Microsoft.AnalysisServices.AdomdClient
 * Syncfusion.Compression.Base
 * Syncfusion.Linq.Base